 No specific areas are excluded.

-Limited numbers of books are automatically delivered to the library through an approval plan from YBP.
-Most other books are purchased individually and also through YBP at a discount rate.
+Limited numbers of books are automatically delivered to the library through an approval plan.
+Most other books are purchased individually and also through our book vendor at a discounted rate.

 The Harrod Fund is available to purchase materials in any area of engineering.